 The United States is one of the top waste producers in the world.
 Americans produce about 200 million tons of trash a year.
 You may wonder, where does all of that end up?
 States and cities like Daytona Beach vary greatly where their trash ends up.
-The majority of it ends up in landfills, but a big chunk also ends up in recycling centers.
+The majority of it ends up in landfills, but a big chunk also ends up in recycling centers like Evergreen Junk Removal.
 Some cities bring more to recycling centers than landfills, more than other cities and states.
 Your trash may make several stops before it ends up in its final destination.

 Where junk goes first

 Materials recovery facilities or MRFs and transfer stations are where your trash is brought first.
 In a materials recovery facility, trash is sorted, and useful materials are segregated – either for recycling or donating.
 Clean and dirty MRFs are two types of MRFs.
 The clean MRF receives items that have already been sorted out by businesses and households, which means useful materials have already been segregated from unusable ones.
 A dirty MRF, on the other hand, is where unsorted junk is brought.
 Useful materials are mixed with trash and require manual sorting.
 A transfer station is a temporary area for garbage brought by garbage trucks.
 This is where trash is compacted to be brought to their final resting place.